EssDee1/EssDee1/README.md

 ### Hi there 👋

-I am Shivansh from Nepal, a tech and space freak.
+I am Shivansh from Nepal, a tech and space geek.
 I like to explore the world of computer science and programming.
 I am currently learning MERN Stack Web Applications.
 Lets Collaborate!
 <!--
 **EssDee1/EssDee1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.